Juksun Food Village

-Juksun Food Village located in Damyang, Jeollanam-do, South Korea, is a Korean food-themed street.
+Juksun Food Village located in Damyang, South Jeolla Province, South Korea, is a Korean food-themed street.
 Juksun means bamboo shoot.
 This was selected as one of the food-themed streets in 2013 along with Snow Crab Street in Yeongdeok, and Myeongdong-style Dakgalbi street in Chuncheon.
 This is part of the food tourism campaign which includes promoting food streets, themed food tours on train travels, Korean traditional alcohol, farms, locals, and market for specific regions based on local ingredients including seasonal food.

 This food village provides a variety of cuisine made with bamboo.
 Among them particularly three dishes are famous namely Daenamu tongbap—which is rice in bamboo, juksun—bamboo shoot, and tteokgalbi—grilled beef rib patties.
 There are clusters of restaurants in Juksun Food village that specializes in making Daenamu tongbap.
 Since 2004 the bamboo garden Juknokwon drew in a lot of visitors which resulted in restaurants opening up in the village and the food village began to gain popularity around 2005.
 From May to November Juksun Food Village experiences the most footfall by locals and tourists, especially on weekends.
 The food village also provides various recreational activities like a forest bathing trip in Juknokwon or a walk in the bamboo grove.
 Apart from the famous three dishes, there is a variety of foods made with bamboo grown in the region like liquor brewed from its leaves, bamboo salt, syrup, bamboo tea, and also bread from Juksun.
 In Damyang-gun “Jocheong” or grain syrup made by residents using “Juksun” or bamboo shoots a representative local resource and well-being food.